tsai810417/challenge/README.md

 ## Wrapping up

-Please submit a pull request to the repository on GitHub and let us know you're finished.
+Please email ricardo@gpx.co with a link to your cloned repo when you finish